 Over the years I moved studios a few times and during that period both my portfolio and my experience grew.

 Being in the heart of London meant I was able to pick up some really interesting work including being licensed to draw Hagar the Horrible for Skol lager's three year national advertising campaign, producing the character merchandise material for the Telebugs TV series, almost becoming the illustrator for Rosie and Jim (that's another story!), illustrating the cover for The Tony Blackburn Book of Jokes, drawing for national children's comics and a couple of Woolworths ads which appeared in them, and, oh yes, being involved with the initial creation and design of the Kellogg's Honey Nut Loop bee, no less!

 Over the years I've also worked with many of the major Christian publishers and organisations producing illustrations for their books and publications.

-One of these is the Salvation Army's weekly comic, 'Kids Alive!' for which I've scripted and drawn their back page cartoon for probably over twenty years.
+One of these is the Salvation Army's weekly comic, 'Kids Alive!' for which I've scripted and drawn their back page cartoon for more years than I'd care to remember.

 How I work

 Although my output is now based around an iMac, my method for producing illustrations still owes a lot to my early ways of working.

 I begin any illustration by roughly sketching things out on layout paper and when I'm happy with it I'll trace over it onto smooth art paper with black fibre tip pen which has replaced the dip pen I once used.

 In the old days I'd have then coloured this up using a paint brush and inks but now I scan the black line artwork into into my iMac ready for the next stage.